 Everyone who volunteers for Selection always has concerns and questions about rucking.
 We touch on that a few times every week in our PT program and we’ll continually post rucking articles on the site that you’ll no doubt find helpful.
 Part of the battle is the proper fitting of your boots, socks and dealing with basic foot care.
 It starts with the individual.
 Taking care of your feet is paramount in Special Operations and if you do it properly, the road through Selection and qualification will be much easier and less painful… guaranteed.

-So today, we’re going to jump into Land Navigation, one of the other key areas that end up failing the majority of candidates who volunteer for Selection.
+So today, we’re going to jump into Land Navigation is one of the other key areas that end up failing the majority of candidates who volunteer for Selection.
 There are basically two reasons that people fail at land navigation.
-One is the course, especially the one in Hoffman, NC that is used in both SFAS and the SFQC is exceptionally difficult, the most difficult, toughest individual land navigation course you’ll find in the US military.
+One is the course, especially the one in Hoffman, NC that is used in both the Special Forces Assessment and Selection (SFAS) and the Special Forces Qualification Course (SFQC) is exceptionally difficult, the most difficult, toughest individual land navigation course you’ll find in the U.S. military.

 And the second reason for failure is the same as for the physical failure…lack of preparation.
 Just as lack of preparation will sink a candidate physically, the same, perhaps even more so will do it for land navigation.

 But before you all psyche yourselves right out of passing, remember this.
 Thousands and thousands of land navigation students have passed the course before you and thousands more will pass it in the future.
 It is far from impassable, so get that in your head.
 Difficult?
 Absolutely, but it is something that everyone who is properly prepared can get a first-time go on.

 So, we’re going to start with the absolute basics of land navigation, just like our PT program, and go from there.
 Map Reading is the start.
 Can you do it and do it like second nature and in the dark?
 If the answer isn’t a resounding yes, then let’s dig in and begin.